-The Florida Court of Appeal ruled that in order to grant a modification of alimony, there must be a substantial, material, involuntary and permanent change of circumstances that was not contemplated at the time that the final judgment of dissolution of marriage was entered.
+In Tanner v.
+Tanner, the Florida Court of Appeal ruled that in order to grant a modification of alimony, there must be a substantial, material, involuntary and permanent change of circumstances that was not contemplated at the time that the final judgment of dissolution of marriage was entered.
 Retirement can constitute a substantial change of circumstances.
-In order to determine whether a voluntary retirement is reasonable, a trial court is required to consider the age of the payor, the payor’s health, and the payor’s motivation for retirement.
-Additionally, the trial court is required to consider the type of work that is performed by the payor and the age at which other people who are engaged in the same type of work normally retire.
-A payor will not be permitted to reduce the amount of the alimony payments based upon a voluntary retirement when it would place the recipient in peril of poverty.
-In ruling on a petition for modification of alimony, a trial court is required to look at the needs of the recipient and the effect a reduction or termination of alimony will have on the recipient.
-In making this determination, a trial court should consider the assets that the recipient has accumulated after the entry of the final judgment of dissolution of marriage and the income that is generated from these assets.
+In order to determine whether a voluntary retirement is reasonable, trial courts are required to consider the payor’s health, the payor’s age, and the reason that the payor is retiring.
+Trial courts are also required to consider the type of work the payor performs and the age at which other people who perform the same type of work normally retire.
+Payors will not be permitted to reduce the amount of the alimony payments based upon a voluntary retirement when it would place recipients in peril of poverty.
+In ruling on a Supplemental Petition for Modification of Alimony, Florida trial courts are required to look at the needs of the recipient and the effect a reduction or termination of alimony will have on the recipient.
+In making this determination, trial courts should consider the assets that recipients have accumulated after the entry of the final judgment of dissolution of marriage and the income that is generated from these assets.

 The Florida Court of Appeal ruled that the Husband’s retirement was reasonable because of his age, his health issues, and the type of work that the Husband performed.
-The Court stated that age sixty-five is the presumptive age of retirement in Florida.
+The Court stated that sixty-five is the presumptive retirement age in Florida.
 In this case, the Husband was six months shy of the sixty-five-year-old presumptive age of retirement, and the Husband presented evidence that he could not perform the work that he performed for the last for forty years.